 -

-Australia is promoting stability by increasing education opportunities for Mongolians.
-Australia is:
+Australia is increasing education opportunities for Mongolians by:

 - strengthening the capabilities of the Mongolian Government and the private sector by providing postgraduate scholarship opportunities in Australia